Development, Part 5

 For South Africans this poses theoretical problems.

-We cannot just ignore what the classics say about co-ops under capitalism, not because they are “classics”, but also because the arguments are strong, and because ours is still a bourgeois state.
-Therefore the arguments that Marx makes in “The Critique of the Gotha Programme”, for example, still apply to us.
+We cannot just ignore what the classics say about co-ops under capitalism, not because they are “classics”, but because the arguments are strong, and because ours is still a bourgeois state.
+Therefore the arguments that Marx makes in “The Critique of the Gotha Programme” (attached, and downloadable via the link below), for example, still apply to us.